Forward-UIUC-2023S/dhyey-pandya-academic-search-service/README.md

                                         },
 ```

-**Searching by related works: Users can explore related works of a specific paper by following the links to other documents that are related or cited by the current work.**
+**11. Searching by related works: Users can explore related works of a specific paper by following the links to other documents that are related or cited by the current work.**

 Elasticsearch query API: